zopefoundation/Zope/docs/zopebook/AppendixC.rst

 Description
 +++++++++++

-The `metal:use-macro` statement replaces the statement element with a macro.
+The ``metal:use-macro`` statement replaces the statement element with a macro.
 The statement expression describes a macro definition.

 In Zope the expression will generally be a path expression referring to a macro defined in another template.
-See "metal:define-macro" for more information.
+See ``metal:define-macro`` for more information.

 The effect of expanding a macro is to graft a subtree from another document (or from elsewhere in the current document) in place of the statement element, replacing the existing sub-tree.
 Parts of the original subtree may remain, grafted onto the new subtree, if the macro has *slots*.
-See metal:define-slot for more information.
+See ``metal:define-slot`` for more information.
 If the macro body uses any macros, they are expanded first.

-When a macro is expanded, its `metal:define-macro` attribute is replaced with the `metal:use-macro` attribute from the statement element.
-This makes the root of the expanded macro a valid `use-macro` statement element.
+When a macro is expanded, its ``metal:define-macro`` attribute is replaced with the ``metal:use-macro`` attribute from the statement element.
+This makes the root of the expanded macro a valid ``use-macro`` statement element.

 Examples
 ++++++++